01 – In Northern Quebec (Canada), a fire kills 45 people at the Opemiska Club after a young man sets fire to party decorations as a prank.

 14 – National Airlines jet hijacked to Cuba, third such hijacking this week.

-14 – Polish workers seize Gdansk shipyard, fighting for the right to have free trade unions.
+14 – Polish workers seize the Lenin Shipyard in Gdansk, fighting for the right to have free trade unions and in protest over the dismissal of militant crane driver Anna Walentinowicz.

 14 – Playboy centrefold Dorothy Stratten is murdered by estranged husband Paul Snider, who then kills himself.